Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Below are other common treatments recommended for alcohol use disorder.

-Outpatient programs offer many of the same benefits as inpatient programs, such as clinical treatment, counseling, group or 1:1 therapy, and medical care.
+Outpatient programs offer many of the same benefits as inpatient programs.
 However, outpatient programs are usually less intensive and restrictive than inpatient treatment.

 This treatment is ideal for people who want to get better but don’t need to be in a hospital or treatment facility 24/7.